fideloper/TrustedProxy/readme.md

 > Don't worry about the defaults being `IN_THIS_FORMAT`, while we set the headers `In-This-Format`.
 It all gets normalized under the hood.
 Symfony's HTTP classes are the bomb 💥.

-## CIDR Notation
+## Do you even CIDR, brah?

 Symfony will accept [CIDR](http://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing "this is confusing as shit") [notation](http://compnetworking.about.com/od/workingwithipaddresses/a/cidr_notation.htm "seriously, wtf bitwise math") for configuring trusted proxies as well.
 This means you can set trusted proxies to address ranges such as `192.168.12.0/23`.

-Check that out [here](https://github.com/symfony/symfony/blob/2.4/src/Symfony/Component/HttpFoundation/Request.php#L787) and [here](https://github.com/symfony/symfony/blob/2.4/src/Symfony/Component/HttpFoundation/IpUtils.php#L56) to see how that is implemented in Symfony.
+Check that out [here](https://github.com/symfony/symfony/blob/2.4/src/Symfony/Component/HttpFoundation/Request.php) and [here](https://github.com/symfony/symfony/blob/2.4/src/Symfony/Component/HttpFoundation/IpUtils.php) to see how that is implemented in Symfony.

 ## Why Does This Matter?